Pragz97/CDResubA2/README.md

-# CDResub- Corpus Collection
+# CD Final Assignment - Corpus Collection
-Final Submission of Assignment 2 for Collecting Data involving the use of spacy and pandas for data processing and analysis.
+Resubmission of Assignment 2 for Collecting Data involving the use of spacy and pandas for data processing and analysis.

 ## Project Description
 Data collection and processing with spaCy and pandas for the purpose of lyrical (textual) analysis. <br>